Sheol: Hebrew Bible

 Sheol is mentioned 66 times throughout the Hebrew Bible.
-The first mentions of Sheol within the text associate it with the state of death, and a sense of eternal finality.
-Jacob avows that he will "go down to Sheol" still mourning the apparent death of his son Joseph.
-Later on, the same formula is repeated when describing the sorrow that would befall Jacob should another of his sons, Benjamin, not return to Israel with his remaining brothers.
+The first mentions of Sheol within the text associate it with the state of death and a sense of eternal finality.
+Jacob avows that he will "go down to Sheol," still mourning the apparent death of his son Joseph.
+Later in the book of Genesis, the same formula is repeated when describing the sorrow that would befall Jacob should another of his sons, Benjamin, not return to him with his remaining brothers.

-Sheol makes its next appearance during the episode of Korah in the Book of Numbers.
+Sheol makes its next appearance during the episode of Korah in the book of Numbers.
 After Korah attempts to rouse the Israelites to rebel against Moses, Moses vows that Yahweh will prove his legitimacy by splitting open the earth to hurl Korah and his conspirators into Sheol.
 Sure enough, as he finishes his speech, Yahweh splits the earth open, causing Korah, his family, and all of his possessions to, as the text describes it, "enter Sheol alive."
-In Deuteronomy, Moses sings that the anger of Yahweh is a flame which burns in the "depths" of Sheol, consuming the entire earth from the bottom up.

-Subsequent mentions of Sheol in the Tanakh codify it as emblematic of the death which necessitates one's entry into it.
-1 Samuel describes Yahweh as the one who brings souls down to Sheol, and 2 Samuel further cements Sheol as humanity's ultimate destination, post-mortem.
+In the book of Deuteronomy, Moses sings that the anger of Yahweh is a flame which burns in the "depths" of Sheol, consuming the entire earth from the bottom up.
+Subsequent mentions of Sheol in the Tanakh depict it as a representation of death, suggesting that entry into Sheol is an unavoidable consequence of dying.
+1 Samuel describes Yahweh as the one who brings souls down to Sheol, and 2 Samuel further cements Sheol as humanity's ultimate postmortem destination.
 1 Kings uses "going down to Sheol" as a metaphor for death, describing those who go down to it both "in peace" and "in blood".